 Situated on the Rhine River in the German federal state of North Rhine-Westphalia, Cologne is one of the most popular places to visit in Germany.
 The city offers a vibrant array of attractions, buzzing nightlife and a stellar arts and culture scene.
 Cologne also packs impressive landmarks such as the city’s informal symbol, the Cologne Cathedral, a stunning Gothic church.
 Moreover, the Twelve Romanesque Churches are magnificent examples of medieval architecture.

-See Also: Where to Stay in Cologne
+See Also: Top Things to Do in Cologne

 Before it was severely damaged from World War II bombings, Dresden was known as the Jewel Box because of its lavish collection of stunning art and architecture.
 After many years, the city has restored much of its former glory.
 The capital of the federal state of Saxony, Dresden offers a number of historic sites like the stunning Frauenkirche cathedral.
 The city also boasts many cultural institutions of which the Semper Opera is most widely esteemed.

-See Also: Where to Stay in Dresden
+See Also: Top Things to Do in Dresden

 As one of the largest Baltic seaports in Germany, Lübeck is located in the country’s northern-most state, Schleswig-Holstein.
 Founded in 1143, Lübeck served for several centuries as the capital seat of the Hanseatic League.
 Although it was the first German city to be bombed and damaged during World War II, Lübeck still retains much of its medieval architecture, making it a popular tourist destination.
 A walk through the narrow streets of the Altstadt offers views of historic sites like the stunning cathedral, the 12th century Town Hall and the old city gates of which the Holstentor is the most famous.